Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 Educate the Public

-Disability advocates have come up with some creative ways to raise public awareness about permit parking.
+Disability advocates have come up with some creative ways to raise public awareness about accessible parking.
 One European parking lot set up a hologram that is triggered when someone parked in a handicapped space.
 A mini-movie showed a disabled man in a wheelchair who explained and demonstrated why he needed the space.

 Some disabled permit holders keep copies of documents or business cards that outline their conditions to show people who confront them.
 Some even put them on their dashboards to try to avoid getting nasty notes.

-The disability community and their advocates need to continue to educate people about how handicapped parking places are used by the people who needed them.
+The disability community and their advocates need to continue to educate people about how accessible parking places are used by the people who needed them.
 People who write nasty notes should explore more positive ways to ensure that disabled people can access the parking spaces they need.

 Don’t judge appearances.
 People with invisible disabilities don’t look Disabled, Invisible Disabilities Association

 U.K. Mom of a Child With a Disability Finds 'Hurtful' Note on Car, The Mighty

 How Dare You Judge my Handicap Sticker, National Pain Report

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Dennis Thorgesen from Beatrice, Nebraska U.S. on August 26, 2018: